PaayasAkotkar/gaj/README.md

 ## Gaj
-implements the cpp-async library focusing on the send|recieve & hub arichtecture
+implements the cpp-async library focusing on the send|recieve & hub arichtecture the goal is to build the library in such a way that it can install with ease

 ## How did I started & Why 🤔?
 At first when I started learning cpp I really much into unreal engine but at some point I paused on cpp and went with web-services; there I learnt Go & JS fundamentals.